lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/odvdbjson/help.md

 Data
 -----
-The data needed by the ODVDBJSONImporter can be fetched from the Vault, i.e. by using the ODVDBJSONExporter and using its results.
+The data needed by the ODVDBJSONImporter can be fetched from the Vault, i.e. by using the ODVDBJSONExporter and its results.

 Configuration
 -----